ncbi/blast-gcp/RUNNING_PIPELINE.md

 Click on the cluster name, and then "VM instances", and then click on your master node and open an SSH session on it.
 If using another ssh client, note that you want the "External IP", marked "(ephemeral)."

+We highly recommend creating 4 ssh sessions with an external client into the master node, and arranging them so that all 4 can be viewed on your monitor at the same time.
+If you have not yet created/registered a key pair with GCP, you will need to do this before connecting with an external client.

 # Checkout git repository
 ```shell
 git clone https://github.com/ncbi/blast-gcp.git